ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Keep your own secrets, if you have any.
+Drink no kind of intoxicating liquor.
+Never play at any game of chance.
 Never run in debt unless you see a way to
 get out of it.
 Never borrow if you can possibly avoid it.